Juloos/MCDatapack.BacapTracker/README.md

 # Configuration
 The Python script uses a [configuration file](BacapTracker/config.json) to allow customization of the generated datapack.
 Here is a list of the available options and their meaning:
-- `Tabs` : translates the BACAP ressource location of tabs into humain-friendly names.
+- `Tabs` : translates the BACAP ressource location of tabs into human-friendly names.
 Use this to localize the names into your language.
 You shall only modify the names and not the ressource location, <u/>names must exclude space characters.</u>
 - `Sidebar` : contains the following options, related to the scoreboard's sidebar.
 - `Progress bar.length` (*Integer*) : length of the progress bar, which is displayed in the sidebar's title.
 40 is recommanded, a lesser value may break the indentation of other tabs.
 - `Pinned tabs` (*Array of strings*) : contains the ressource location of tabs to pin to the top of the sidebar, in order.
 Pinned tabs will always be on display through all pages.